Kiribati

 SUSTAINABLE DEVELOPMENT

 As a beneficiary of the EBA scheme, Kiribati's preferential access to the EU market is not conditional on the ratification of international conventions.
-Still, Kiribati has ratified 3 fundamental UN human rights conventions as well as all 8 core ILO conventions on the protection of labour rights.
-Moreover, Kiribati has ratified 7 international conventions on the protection of the environment and the UN Convention against Corruption.
+Kiribati has ratified three of the seven fundamental UN human rights conventions listed in the GSP Regulation as well as all eight core ILO conventions on the protection of labour rights.
+Moreover, Kiribati has ratified seven of the eight listed international conventions on the protection of the environment and the UN Convention against Corruption.

 Core international conventions on human rights and labour standards